 Sit with some of the key stakeholders of the system, as well as individuals who’ll use the eTMF system on a daily basis to understand what they need to be successful.
 Capture their points in an excel spreadsheet and begin surveying the leading eTMF software vendors to understand what vendors provide these features in their system, and what they charge for it.

-During the process of evaluating what functionality you’ll need, it’s important to distinguish between basic content repositories (such as OneDrive/Office 365) and flagship eTMF systems.
-If you’re a small organization with limited availability to funds, you may opt to begin with a basic repository that stores documents in a defined structure..
-Be aware though that these systems tend to have a shelf life, and may be too basic to suit your needs as your business and team expands.
+During the process of evaluating what functionality you’ll need, it’s important to distinguish between basic content repositories (such as OneDrive and Office 365) and flagship eTMF systems.
+If you’re a small organization with limited availability to funds, you may opt to begin with a basic repository that stores documents in a defined structure.
+Be aware that these systems tend to have a shelf life, and may be too basic to suit your needs as your business and team expand.